AdobeDocs/workfront.en/help/classic/manage-work/projects/create-and-manage-templates/create-template.md

 ## Template settings determined by group association

 A project template's association with a group (or lack thereof) affects how project, task, and issue preferences determine certain settings in the template.
-For more information, see the section Project template settings configured by project, task, and issue preferences in the article Create and modify a group’s project templates.
+For more information, see the section Create and modify a group’s project templates in the article Create and modify a group’s project templates.